rocky-linux/documentation/en/rocky/8/guides/RL_networking.md

 * PREFIX: the subnet mask in [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation)
 * GATEWAY: the default gateway

+The `ONBOOT` parameter set to `yes` indicates that this connection will be activated during boot time.

 #### DNS resolution

 To get proper name resolution, the following parameters must be set: